Maya Rudolph

-Rudolph appeared in the NBC fantasy comedy series The Good Place (2018–2020), for which she received three Primetime Emmy Award nominations.
-From 2019 to 2021, she starred in the Fox animated sitcom Bless the Harts.
-In 2022, she began starring in the comedy series Loot, also serving as an executive producer.
+Rudolph has voiced various characters for the animated sitcom Big Mouth (2017–2025), including Connie the Hormone Monstress, which won her four Primetime Emmy Awards.
+For her portrayal of politician Kamala Harris on SNL, she won the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series.
+Rudolph received three Primetime Emmy Award nominations for playing a judge in the comedy series The Good Place (2018–2020).
+In 2024, Time named her one of the 100 most influential people in the world.
+She is the daughter of late singer Minnie Riperton (1947–1979) and composer Richard Rudolph.

 Early life

-Rudolph was born on July 27, 1972, in Gainesville, Florida, to singer-songwriter Minnie Riperton and composer Richard Rudolph.
-Her mother was African-American and her father is Ashkenazi Jewish.
+Rudolph was born in Gainesville, Florida on July 27, 1972.
+Her mother, Minnie Riperton, was a singer, and her father, Richard Rudolph, is a composer.
+Her mother was African-American and her father is Jewish.
 Her paternal grandfather was Sidney Rudolph, a philanthropist who once owned all of the Wendy's and Rudy's restaurants in Miami-Dade County, Florida.
 Her great-grandfather was born in Vilnius, Lithuania, changed his surname from "Rudashevsky" to "Rudolph", and was one of the founding members of Congregation Beth Shalom, a Conservative Jewish synagogue in the Squirrel Hill neighborhood of Pittsburgh, Pennsylvania.
-Rudolph's godmother was R&B singer Teena Marie.
+Rudolph's godmother was R&B singer Teena Marie (1956–2010).
+On an episode of PBS's Finding Your Roots, Rudolph discovered that her maternal great-great-great-grandfather was James Grigsby, who was born into slavery in Lincoln County, Kentucky.
+Grigsby was denied financial compensation and freedom granted by the last will and testament of his owner, John Warren Grigsby, and challenged the owner's grandson in court in the 1830s.

-Rudolph's parents moved to Los Angeles, California, when her brother Marc and she were very young, and they grew up primarily in the Westwood neighborhood.
-Near the end of the song "Lovin' You", Riperton repeats "Maya".
-She incorporated this into her performance on The Midnight Special.
-Her mother died of breast cancer on July 12, 1979, at age 31, two weeks before Maya's seventh birthday.
+Rudolph's parents moved to Los Angeles, California, when their children were very young, and Rudolph grew up primarily in the Westwood neighborhood.
+Near the end of the song "Lovin' You", Riperton repeats "Maya", as can be heard in her performance on The Midnight Special.
+Riperton died of breast cancer on July 12, 1979, at the age of 31, two weeks before Maya's seventh birthday.
 In 1990, Rudolph graduated from Crossroads School in Santa Monica, California, where she befriended schoolmates Gwyneth Paltrow and Jack Black.
 She attended the University of California, Santa Cruz, living in Porter College.
-She graduated in 1995 with a Bachelor of Arts degree in photography.
+In 1995, she graduated with a Bachelor of Arts degree in photography.